Xophe92/py.mut-issue-pytest-package/README.md

 python env\Scripts\mut.py --runner pytest --target demo.main --unit-test src\tests\test_main_module.py -m

-(I do not know why the scipt is not identified as such whet I directly py.mut, it just open the file in notepad... so I added python... before)
+(I do not know why the script is not identified as such: when I directly use the command py.mut, it just opens the file in notepad... so I added python... before)

 The mutations are actually performed but are not killed: